cap-js/docs/advanced/fiori.md

 on by also adding the annotation `@fiori.draft.enabled` to the main entity.
 This annotation does however not only include the `.texts` entity into the draft tree, but it also changes the key of the `.texts`entity.
-At the time draft support was implemented in CAP, Fiori required (TODO is this true?) that a draft enabled entity must have a single key element of type UUID.
+At the time draft support was implemented in CAP, Fiori required that a draft enabled entity must have a single key element of type UUID.
 As a `.texts` entity by construction has at least two key elements (the `locale` plus the key elements of the main entity), we remove the `key` property from all these elements and add a technical key element